Dubbed the "Mexican Madonna" and the "Queen Of Tejano Music," Selena Quintanilla was a budding superstar — until she was gunned down in March 1995.

 Based on Saldívar’s account, Selena didn’t completely cut ties with her after the fallout.
-But an employee at Selena’s boutique said the star intended to fire Saldívar after she got all her financial documents back from her.
+But an employee at Selena’s boutique said the star intended to officially fire Saldívar after she got all of her last remaining financial documents back from her.

-On March 30, Yolanda Saldívar called Selena and told her to come to her room at the Days Inn alone to pick up some business documents.
+On March 30, Yolanda Saldívar called Selena and told her to come to her room at the Days Inn alone to pick up the documents.
 Selena came with Perez, who waited outside while the two talked.

-It was an uneventful meeting — but nobody knew it would be the last day before Selena’s tragic demise.
+It was an uneventful meeting — but nobody knew it would be the last day before Selena’s murder.

-On March 31, Selena went alone to visit Saldívar again at the Days Inn to retrieve the rest of the documents.
-At some point during the two days of these meetings between the women, Saldívar dropped a bombshell: She had been raped on a recent trip to Mexico.
+On March 31, Selena went alone to visit Saldívar again at the Days Inn to retrieve the rest of the documents that she didn’t get the first time.
+At some point during the two meetings, Saldívar dropped a bombshell: She had been raped on a recent trip to Mexico.

 So that morning, Selena took Saldívar to the hospital.
 But the hospital would not perform a full exam on Saldívar since she was not a resident of Corpus Christi — and her alleged assault happened outside of the city’s jurisdiction.

-A maintenance worker at the Days Inn said he heard a loud boom “like a flat tire” before seeing a young woman in a jogging suit running and screaming.
+A maintenance worker at the Days Inn said he heard a loud boom that sounded “like a flat tire” before he saw a young woman in a jogging suit running and screaming.